 Advising and Program of Study

 At the time of admission to a graduate program, students are assigned a faculty adviser by the department responsible for the student’s program of study.
 In a number of graduate programs, the faculty adviser is the program director.
-Registration for newly admitted students begins with a visit to their academic adviser, who will assist them with information about specific courses, degree requirements and the development of a program of study.
+Newly admitted students may wish to wait to register until they have met with their academic adviser, who will assist them with information about specific courses, degree requirements, and the development of a program of study.
 Students should consult with their adviser before registration each term.

 Program of Study

-Each degree student must follow a program which is approved by their adviser and the program director which conforms to Graduate Studies policy.
+Each degree student must follow a program which is approved by their adviser and the program director which conforms to the requirements listed in the catalog year under which they were admitted.
 Courses taken prior to planning the program of study can be included only if approved by the program director.
 The adviser's and the program director's approvals are needed for any revisions.
 The program of study may include no more than three courses at the 500-level.

 It is expected that students will receive assistance from their program director and/or faculty adviser, but students must assume responsibility for completing published degree requirements by reviewing their “Academic Requirements” degree audit often.
-It may be viewed through Towson Online Services: Select Self Service; Choose Student Center.
-From the Other Academics menu, select Academic Requirements.
+To view the report, go to your myTU/Student Apps page and select the Towson Online Services Student Dashboard tile.
+Once logged in, from the left side menu Select Academics and then Academic Requirements.